The One Where No One's Ready: Plot

 Ross orders Chandler to get dressed.
 When he does, Joey surrenders the chair but takes its cushions with him.
 Phoebe eventually finds a Christmas ribbon meant to garnish a present in Rachel's room and wears that on her dress to cover the stain.
-Rachel is the only one almost ready to go, but she cannot decide on what to wear, trying Ross's patience.
+Rachel is the only one almost ready to go, but she cannot decide on what to wear; this tries Ross's patience.
 Eventually he snaps and yells at her in front of everyone, demanding that she pick out any outfit at all so that they can go.
-In response, Rachel emerges in sweat pants, having lost interest in attending the function.
+In response, Rachel emerges in sweatpants, having lost interest in attending the function.

-Unbeknownst to Joey, Chandler has already taken his revenge by hiding all of Joey's underwear, forcing him to go commando in a rented tux.
+Unbeknownst to Joey, Chandler has already taken his revenge by hiding all of Joey's underwear, forcing him to go commando in a rented tuxedo.
 Joey promises to do the "opposite" of Chandler hiding his underwear, and emerges wearing everything Chandler owns (and still without underwear).
-Ross finally steps in and bans them from the function, and apologetically asks Rachel what he can do to make it up to her, to which Joey suggests that he drink the glass of chicken fat.
+Ross, who has had enough of their pointless bickering, finally steps in and bans them from the function, and apologetically asks Rachel what he can do to make it up to her, to which Joey suggests that he drink the glass of chicken fat.
 Ross agrees, but Rachel stops him just in time.
-Overwhelmed by the depths of his love for her, she dresses in record time while Ross sorts out Joey and Chandler's argument, and Monica makes her final disastrous access to Richard's answering machine.
+Overwhelmed by the depths of his love for her, she dresses in record time while Ross sorts out Joey's and Chandler's argument, and Monica makes her final disastrous access to Richard's answering machine.
 She breaks into his voicemail again to erase all his messages and record a new one.
 However, she accidentally deletes and re-records his outgoing message, humiliating herself.

 Finally, Rachel and Ross are the only ones in the apartment, with five seconds to spare.
-They kiss, but Rachel hurries them out the door to make sure they are not late—but not before telling him she is going commando too.
+They kiss, but Rachel hurries them out of the door to make sure they are not late—and, in doing so, tells him that she is going commando too.

-Over the credits, Professor Sherman Whitfield (Peter Dennis) joins Ross' table to congratulate him.
-When Chandler returns, he declares that Whitfield is in his seat, culminating in his demanding the professor's underwear.
+Over the credits, Professor Sherman Whitfield joins Ross's table to congratulate him.
+When Chandler returns, he declares that Whitfield is in his seat; this culminates in his demanding the professor's underwear.